Myanmar's government-in-exile finds friends in the Czech Republic | DW | 18.01.2022

 "The Czech Republic is a small country, but I think they've done a lot within the European Union to help Myanmar," says Thant, a former political prisoner who has lived in Prague since 2015.

-Sitting in his home that doubles as his campaign headquarters, the 54-year-old told DW that he hopes the EU will take decisive steps this year to help the people of Myanmar who have been peacefully and physically trying to topple the junta for the past 11 months.
+Sitting in his home that doubles as his campaign headquarters, the 54-year-old told DW that he hopes the EU will take decisive steps this year to help the people of Myanmar who have been trying to topple the junta for the past 11 months.

 The NUG, along with its people's defense forces and Myanmar's numerous ethnic militia, now controls swathes of the country, yet it is struggling to receive recognition and support from the international community.
 "The Burmese people, they hope and expect the international community to get involved," Thant said.